BladeRunnerJS/scaling-js-apps/blades/retrospective.md

 ## How does this relate to the concepts?

-* Features/Blades
+* Grouped Assets
+* Running a feature in isolation

 ## What problems did it solve?

-* Finding Assets
+* Anything else?
-* Running a feature in isolation
 * Unaffected by changes elsewhere
 * Fast reloads
-* Anything else?

 ## What did the tooling do and how did it help?